 VolsTeach for Appalachia Noyce Scholars Program

-If you are a Community College student majoring in Biology, Chemistry, Engineering, Mathematics, or Physics and would like to work with the next generation of students, this might be the opportunity for you.
+If you are or have been a Community College (Dual Enrollment) student majoring in Biology, Chemistry, Engineering, Mathematics, or Physics and would like to work with the next generation of students, this might be the opportunity for you (this requirement can be waived if needed for current Juniors and Seniors at UT).
 The VolsTeach for Appalachia Noyce Scholars program is focused on preparing talented community college undergraduates majoring in math and science who are interested in working with students in high need school districts.

-The project aims to recruit 32 new STEM teachers in the next two years with the goal of:
+The project aims to recruit 30 new STEM teachers in the next few years with the goal of:

 - Increasing the number of STEM majors from community colleges that enter and remain in teaching in high-need schools in East Tennessee

 - Increasing Noyce teachers’ understanding of Culturally Responsive Teaching practices

 - Increasing Noyce teachers’ knowledge of pedagogical practices and content